BorelEnzo/BorelEnzo.github.io/CTFs/red_pwn_19/index.md

 ### [~$ cd ..](../)

-The write-ups cover some challenge I solved during the [Red pwn 2019](https://redpwn.net/).
+These write-ups cover some challenges I solved during the [Red pwn 2019](https://redpwn.net/).
 926 teams took part to the competition.
 Difficulty was well-balanced, and challenges interesting, even if one of them were really frustrating (see `Dedication` ...) or with a lot of guessing

 ![scoreboard](scoreboard.png)